slycelote/caide/libcaide/README.md

 with `g++ -v -x c++ -E /dev/null`.
   - `-I <path>` adds a location for user headers. `cpplib` is most likely the only directory that should be specified here.
+  - `-DONLINE_JUDGE` (or similar) - a preprocessor symbol defined on judge servers.
+This must be *on* because submitted file will be executed on a judge server.
   - `-std=c++11` - you can remove this if you feel nostalgic.

   The full list of command line options can be found in [clang user